alunavat/video-stream-app/README.md

 4. Stream List View
 5. Stream a video

 We rely on REST Convention for achieveing the above functionalities.
-Along with React the app uses Redux, actions and reducers for implementation.
-The concept of Portals in react has been utilised to create a Modal view in Stream Deletion.
+Along with React, the application implements Redux, actions and reducers for core functionalities.
+The concept of Portals in React has been utilised to create a Modal view in Stream Deletion.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------